marcelrienks/Fluidity/README.md

 ### Firefox (manual proxy)

 1. Firefox → Settings → General → Network Settings → Settings…
-2. Select “Manual proxy configuration”
+2. Select "Manual proxy configuration"
 3. HTTP Proxy: `127.0.0.1`  Port: `8080`
+4. HTTPS Proxy: `127.0.0.1`  Port: `8080`
-4. Leave HTTPS proxy empty (do not check “Use this proxy for all protocols”)
+5. OR check "Use this proxy server for all protocols"
-5. OK, then browse to an HTTP site
+6. OK, then browse to any HTTP or HTTPS site

-To revert: set “No proxy” or “Use system proxy settings”.
+To revert: set "No proxy" or "Use system proxy settings".

 ---

 - The agent connects to the server at `127.0.0.1:8443`.
 - Both agent and server run locally for easy debugging.
 - Logs will show traffic passing from browser → agent → server → website → back to browser.
+- Full support for both HTTP and HTTPS websites via CONNECT tunneling.

 For advanced configuration, see the `configs/agent.local.yaml` and `configs/server.local.yaml` files.